 These files can sometimes be too large to send through email.
 If so please upload them to a hosting service and include a link with your email.
 Here are a few we recommend.

-Save game and recorded game files
+Save game and recorded game files (PC only)

 Here’s how to find and share your save game or recorded game file: